“You can’t keep it, unless you give it away”

 On our second international expedition in 2014, a group of Foundation House residents, alumni and staff ventured to Tanzania in Africa, where we traced the origin of the coffee bean, summited Mount Kilimanjaro and explored the Serengeti.
 We experienced a culture and environment in stark contrast to the life granted to us in America.
 Portland, Maine has a 13 percent population of refugees who largely come from African countries such as Tanzania.
 Having witnessed and learned of their homeland, we seek to return what little we can to these new residents.
 We have teamed up with Catholic Charities Maine, which primarily serves the state’s refugee population, to help organize and facilitate an annual winter coat drive.
 Additionally, our residents routinely volunteer for Furniture Friends, a local furniture donation charity that also serves our refugee population.

 A central piece of Foundation House’s experiential program is derived from time spent in the wilderness.
 Whether it is on our monthly, multi-day expeditions or a day hike on a nearby mountain, the wilderness itself seems to heal and provide therapeutic benefits to our residents.
 In an effort to give back to this boundless resource, our residents routinely volunteer in various ways to help protect, preserve and revitalize local wilderness areas.
-These projects include multi-day trips centered on service to the Maine Huts and Trails network, working with one of our esteemed alumni at Maine’s Department of Fish and Wildlife, and aiding with the Presumpscot Regional Land Trust.
+These projects include multi-day trips centered on service to the Maine Huts and Trails network, working with one of our esteemed alumni at Maine’s Department of Fish and Wildlife, trail preservation with Mahoosuc Land Trust, and aiding with the Presumpscot Regional Land Trust.